What Is a Governor’s Pardon?

 A pardon does not seal a person’s criminal record, and it is not an expungement, which is the removal of a crime from a person’s record.
 A person who has been pardoned must still indicate, when asked, that they were convicted of a crime.
 A person whose record was expunged is entitled to say that they were not convicted of a crime.

 Pardons are rare but not impossible to obtain.
 Thousands of applications are submitted each year, but few result in a pardon.
 Obtaining a pardon is considered an honor, and an applicant must earn that honor.
-Spolin Law P.C. can help you prepare an application for a pardon.
-Call us to discuss your case: (310) 424-5816.
+Experienced appellate attorneys can help prepare an application for a pardon.
+Contact SPCRC's Recommended California Lawyers to discuss your case.

 Who Is Eligible for a Governor’s Pardon?